404Profile/Web-technologies/README.md

 ```

 ### Information
-The works are divided into tags, for example, the second work lies in the tag 2.number.number
+The works are divided into branches for example, the second work lies in the branch 2.x